stillingdesign/blame.design/src/blog/know-code.md

 <mark>It's frankly bizarre that some screen designers work isolated from code.</mark> After all, a design is just a visual plan for a website or app.
 Did it ever make sense to not understand the medium?
 Furthermore, if you’re anxious about whether or not to learn code, wouldn’t the obvious solution be just to do so?

 The argument for specialization suggests that design and engineering independently require a practitioner’s undivided attention.
 But, let’s be real, the notion of specialization is outdated.
-Software development has become more accessible, and tools like Figma can be learned in days, not years.
+Software development has become more accessible, and tools like Figma can be learned in days, <span class="space:nowrap">not years. ⚡️</span>

 The question has quickly become whether either of these skillsets, on <span class="space:nowrap">their own,</span> warrant a dedicated role.
 Especially with the rise of GenAI…

 ### Design lacks tangible value

 Today, engineers can plug in design frameworks like [shadcn/ui](https://ui.shadcn.com/), [Tailwind](https://tailwindui.com/), <span class="space:nowrap">or [Radix](https://www.radix-ui.com/)</span> and build a pretty great looking interface without the help of a designer.
-Conversely, designers now have tools like [Webflow](https://webflow.com/) and [Framer](https://www.framer.com/) and don’t need engineers either…
+Conversely, designers now have tools like [Webflow](https://webflow.com/) and [Framer](https://www.framer.com/) and don’t need <span class="space:nowrap">engineers either… 💩</span>

 In any case, billion-dollar industries and entire tooling categories have been built to support this natural overlap. <mark>This in itself proves the value in the ability to execute both design and code.</mark> It’s particularly interesting that most UI frameworks are free, while no-code tools come at a premium.